pilars-protocols/pilars/src/index.md

 <dl>

-<dt id="1">1<dd >Data is Portable: assets are not locked-in to a particular mode of storage, interface or service.
+<dt id="1">1<dd >Data is Portable: Assets are not locked-in to a particular mode of storage, interface or service.
 <dl>
 <dt id="1.1">1.1<dd >Keep data in one or more general-purpose commodity IT storage systems.
 <dl>